yusufobr/my-protfolio-mv/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> This project's stack includes HTML and CSS, with the layout utilizing the flexible box model (flex-box).
+> This project's stack includes HTML and CSS, with the layout utilizing the flexible box model (flex-box) and the Grid.
 Additionally, SVG images and a color pattern were used to enhance the visual design.

 <!-- Features -->

 ### Key Features <a name="key-features"></a>

-- **[Added Header section]**
+- **[Added Works Section]**
-- **[Added Headline section]**
+- **[Added About Me Section]**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>